-The Traffic Sources panel in Analytics measures where visitors are coming from and which referrers are the most valuable to your business.
-With this panel, you have insight into which channels—like search engines, blogs, social networks, email, and ads—are driving the most orders and revenue so you can identify new opportunities for your marketing strategy.
+The Traffic Sources panel in Analytics shows where visitors are coming from and which referrers are the most valuable to your site or online store.
+With this panel, you have insight into which channels—like search engines, blogs, social networks, email, and ads—are driving the most visits, orders, and revenue, to help you make decisions about your marketing strategy.

 Review the Traffic Sources panel